Model Reduction for Nonlinear Parameter-Dependent Eigenvalue Problems in Photonic Crystals

 In order to solve the problem of finding a material and geometric structure with an especially wide bandgap, one needs to solve many of those nonlinear eigenvalue problems during each step of the optimisation process.
 Therefore, it is essential to have an efficient way of solving these eigenvalue problems.
-Finding such efficient solvers is one aim of this research project.
+Building such an efficient solver is one aim of this research project.
 It is known that an efficient way of discretizing PDE eigenvalue problems on geometrically complicated domains is an adaptive Finite Element method (AFEM).
 To investigate the performance of AFEM for the described problems reliable and efficient error estimators for nonlinear parameter dependent eigenvalue problems are needed.

 Solving the finite dimensional nonlinear problem resulting from the AFEM discretization in general cannot be done directly, as the systems are usually large, and thus produces another error to be considered in the error analysis.
 Another goal in this research project is therefore to equilibrate the errors and computational work between the discretization and approximation errors of the AFEM and the errors in the solution of the resulting finite dimensional nonlinear eigenvalue problems.

 In the end, our goal is to develop an efficient solver for parameter-dependent non-linear eigenvalue problems arising in the search of photonic band-gaps.
 This solver should combine, in a computing-time optimal way, adaptive finite element methods (AFEM) for PDE eigenvalue problems, numerical methods for nonlinear eigenvalue problems, and low-dimensional approximations for a parameter space.
 Indeed, it is very challenging to build photonic crystals featuring a spectrum that can comply with the specific requirements of applications, since multiple parameters have to be adjusted very precisely and in accordance with one another.
 Therefore, fast simulations of the waves propagation inside a crystal for mutliple parameter values are essential to the optimization procedure.
 The free parameters needed for the design of photonic crystals describe, e. g., the geometry of the crystal or the electromagnetic properties of the material.
 In order to optimize the properties of the photonic crystals over the parameter set, we need to apply techniques from model order reduction.
 We plan to use approximations of the eigenfunctions, obtained by AFEM for several parameters in order to construct a reduced basis.
 These computations may be performed in parallel and, ideally, result in a set of eigenfunctions that contains good approximations of the eigenfunctions for all parameter values.
 We want to approximate the set of locally-expressed eigenfunctions with a low-dimensional non-local basis.
-Moreover, the error introduced by the discretization of the parameter space should be included on the error balancing procedure.
+Moreover, the error introduced by the discretization of the parameter space should be included in the error balancing procedure.back to top

 R. Altmann, P. Henning, D. Peterseim